 - The 05h/35h/15h command is clocked into the device.
 Eight clocks are required to transfer the command.
-The most significant bit of the command is transferred first. - Deasserting the $\overline{\text{CS}}$ pin terminates the Read Status Register operation and put the SO pin into a high-impedance state.
-The $\overline{\text{CS}}$ pin can be deasserted at any time and does not require that a full byte of data be read.
+The most significant bit of the command is transferred first. - Data is output on the SO pin.
+Each byte transfer requires eight clock cycles.
+The data is always output with the most significant bit of the byte transferred first.
+After the last bit (0) of the Status Register has been clocked out, the sequence repeats itself, starting again with bit 7 of the selected register byte.
+This continues as long as the CS pin remains asserted and the clock pin is being pulsed.
+The data in the Status Register is constantly being updated, so each repeating sequence may output new data. - Deasserting the CS pin terminates the Read Status Register operation and put the SO pin into a high-impedance state.
+The CS pin can be deasserted at any time and does not require that a full byte of data be read.

-See Table 20 for more information on the transfer sequence for this command.
+See Table 18 for more information on the transfer sequence for this command.

-7.25 Read Status Registers (65h)
+6.25 Read Status Registers (65h)

-The Read Status Register command works in conjunction with an 8-bit address field to perform an indirect read of Status Registers 1 - 5.
+The Read Status Register command works in conjunction with an 8-bit address field to perform an indirect read of Status registers 1 - 5.
 Registers 1 - 3 can also be directly accessed as described in the previous section.
-In the indirect method, a Read Status Register command (65h) is executed.
-Hardware decodes this command and retrieves data from the appropriate Status Register as directed by the 8-bit address field, which follows the command in the sequence.
-Status Registers 1 - 5 are read in the following manner.
+In the indirect method, a Read Status register command (65h) is executed.
+Hardware decodes this command and retrieves data from the appropriate Status register as directed by the 8-bit address field, which follows the command in the sequence.
+Status registers 1 - 5 are read in the following manner.